 Sandra González-BailónDPhil Sociology, Oxford | | |

-I am Assistant Professor at the Annenberg School for Communication, and affiliated faculty at the Warren Center for Network and Data Sciences.
+I am Associate Professor at the Annenberg School for Communication, and affiliated faculty at the Warren Center for Network and Data Sciences.
 Prior to joining Penn, I was a Research Fellow at the Oxford Internet Institute (2008-2013), where I am now a Research Associate.
 I completed my doctoral degree in Nuffield College (University of Oxford) and my undergraduate studies at the University of Barcelona.
 My research lies at the intersection of network science, data mining, computational tools, and political communication.

 Kecheng FangFourth year PhD student |

 I am pursuing my PhD degree at the Annenberg School for Communication.
 My research interests include political communication and journalism.
 As a former Beijing-based political journalist for Southern Weekly (Nanfang Zhoumo), one of the most influential newspaper in China, I am interested in exploring the relationship between media and politics in China.
 More specifically, what’s the role of (censored but not completely tamed) media and journalists in China’s reform?
 I am also a long-time and active Internet writer and observer, a “best blogger” nominated by Deutsche Welle.
 Previously, I studied at Peking University in China and the University of Wisconsin-Madison.
 Visit my website for more information.

 I am a doctoral student at the Annenberg School for Communication at the University of Pennsylvania.
 I specialize in intercultural communication and ethnicity and race in communication.
 In particular, I use a computational lens to study issues related to cross-cultural adaptation and team composition/performance.
 My work has an interdisciplinary focus, utilizing a range of analytical techniques developed across a variety of backgrounds such as computer science, communication, engineering, sociology, and psychology.